Tips on how to care for older dogs

 Old dogs have needs that are different to those of younger adult dogs and puppies.
 Increased awareness of their changing needs, along with ongoing attention and regular veterinary check-ups, can greatly benefit older dogs and help them live rewarding, happy and healthy lives in their senior years.
 Of course, it is essential to continue with the vaccination schedule, parasite prevention program, grooming, and continuing general care that you have been accustomed to.

 Attending to the increasing health needs of ageing and old dogs can become a big financial burden.
-We suggest that dog owners seriously consider purchasing pet insurance early on, to ensure life-time cover.
-In this way, providing the best care available to your older dog need not become a financial burden.
+We suggest that dog owners seriously consider purchasing pet insurance early on, to help protect you and your dog later in life.

 How much food should I feed my senior dog?